filecoin-project/filecoin-docs/content/en/reference/general/glossary/index.md

 ## Content IDentifier (CID)

-A self-describing format for referencing data in distributed information systems by it's _contents_, rather than its _location_ using cryptographic hashing and and self-describing formats.
+A self-describing format for referencing data in distributed information systems by it's _contents_, rather than its _location_ using cryptographic hashing and self-describing formats.
 It is a core component of IPFS and IPLD, which are in turn components of Filecoin.

 ## Collateral